kachunkachunk/kachunkachunk.github.io/_posts/2023-07-27-introducing-frogheim-plus.md

 guardianBuffCooldown = 1200
 ; Disable the Guardian Buff animation disableGuardianBuffAnimation = false
-; If set to true, when equipping a one-handed weapon, the best shield from your inventory is automatically equipped.
-; (Best is determined by highest block power) autoEquipShield = false
+; If set to true, when equipping a one-handed weapon, the best shield from your inventory is ; automatically equipped.(Best is determined by highest block power) autoEquipShield = false
 ; When unequipping a one-handed weapon also unequip shield from inventory. autoUnequipShield = false
-; If set to true, weapon switches requested mid-attack will be carried out when the current attack is finished instead of being ignored. queueWeaponChanges = false
+; If set to true, weapon switches requested mid-attack will be carried out when the current attack ; is finished instead of being ignored. queueWeaponChanges = false
 ; If set to true, you will always skip the intro of the game. skipIntro = false